Embraced by the Moonlight: Main characters

 The previous life of Rin from Please Save My Earth.
 In the events after the first series, Shion has lived in peace with Mokuren and watching over Rin, Alice, and Ren as spirits.
 Shion is fond of Ren and treats the boy as his own son due to his and Mokuren's inability to have children.
 When Ren's psychic abilities awaken and he has difficulty controlling them, Shion tells him that he is the one meant to protect the Earth, which inspires Ren to promise him and Mokuren that he will do his best. when Alice becomes pregnant with her and Rin's second child, Shion subconsciously sent his powers to the child, allowing it to take on his physical appearance, even though the child turns out to be a girl.
 Mokuren speculates that the child, whom Rin names Chimako, is the daughter that Shion has always dreamed of having.
 On a side note, he is fond of Japanese culture, particularly manga and video games.
 He also once took over Rin's body periodically to spend more time with Ren, with Rin not noticing and even having no memory of the incidents and becoming angry with Shion when he found out.
-Rin forbids Shion from seeing Ren once Ren starts losing control of his psychic powers and develops a spoilt personality as a result of experiencing his father's old memories but promises Shion he can see Ren when he grows up and learns to control his powers.
+Rin forbids Shion from seeing Ren once Ren starts losing control of his psychic powers and develops a spilt personality as a result of experiencing his father's old memories but promises Shion he can see Ren when he grows up and learns to control his powers.